OnlySpoons/Spoons-Tavern-Defence/README.md

 Spoons: Tavern Defence

+Change Log 22/02/2021 - Martin & Thomas

+- Added Event class for all events to inherit from
+- Added EventType enumerator to track events
+- Added Dispatcher class to track subscribers and post events
+- Added abstract Observer class for observers to inherit from

+Change Log 11/02/2021 - Martin & Thomas

+- Implemented Shadows
+- Implemented post-processing

 Change Log 12/01/2021 - Martin & Thomas

 - Changed how rendering works to abstract the shader from objects into the renderer

 Change Log 08/01/2021 - Martin & Thomas

 - Fixed Memory leaks

 Change Log 08/01/2021 - Martin